 What we experience; our five senses, are they real or a simulation?
 With all that we’ve seen and heard in the first 5 articles, the lines are starting to blur.

 In a virtual world, simulation, or computer game, the rules can be suspended at any time.
 The rules and laws of reality are not set in stone like we believe in real life.
-Below are some of the rules that can be suspended within a simulated environment.

 - Pain can be ignored.